 The process of bringing products to market

 Welcome to my latest Good Soap blog article.
-This article focusus on why we can't just easily make changes to our scents and recipes.
+This article focusus on bringing products to market and on why we can't just easily make changes to our scents and recipes.

 Very often I get customers messaging me or emailing me to ask if we can make a new scent of soap or a new scent in our other products so I thought I'd write a blog post to explain why this isn't as simple as it seems and to explain the process behind bringing a product to market.